ASA: Autonomous Security Analyst

 Autonomous reviews with an analyst escalation path

-In active ”Autonomous Mode”, ASA functions as a fully autonomous security agent with the ability to automatically remediate and review user reports.
+In active ”Autonomous Mode”, ASA functions as a fully autonomous security agent with the ability to automatically remediate and review suspicious flagged message or user reports.

 • ASA kicks off analysis when a message is reported and automatically remediates and classified messages based on verdict-level settings: